 Recent DNA research has shown that within this list of five progenitors, there are two distinct and unrelated Sheldon groups.
 The Godfrey S0004, John 0008 and Richard 0022 lines are one group and the other is the Isaac S0005 and John S0013 lines are the other group.

 Your Sheldon Ancestors

-If you have a Sheldon (Shelden) ancestor and would like to find out if your Sheldon (Shelden) line is descended from one of these five colonial Sheldon families, contact our Membership Chair for help to make the connection using our database.
+If you have a Sheldon (Shelden) ancestor and would like to find out if your Sheldon (Shelden) line is descended from one of these five colonial Sheldon families, contact our Database Administrator for help to make the connection using our database.

 And please don’t forget to contribute your Sheldon (Shelden) family genealogy information to our database, and keep us updated on any changes.